MildestToucan/MildPorts.ZSS/ROADMAP.md

 The Beta Stage will consist of bug-fixing, optimizing and fine tuning the Legacy Version of the ZSS port.
 This includes technicalities such as:
 * Built-in Antique Atlas compatibility
 * Misc. potential compatibility issues
-* Framework for other mods to be able to use the Skills System aswell
+* Framework for other modded items to be recognized as swords by the Skills System
 * Finishing up the Skills Framework and releasing it as an isolated library mod for other modders to use.

 Other important elements include: